 The cold weather is among us in full force.
-For many in the Northern Hemisphere, this can be a dreadful time.
+For many in the Northern Hemisphere, this can be a dreadful time since it’s chilly and they can’t visit some of the best beaches in San Diego and elsewhere.
 Our vitamin D levels tend to drop as we receive fewer daytime hours and our motivation to get out decreases as we recede to the warm comforts of our homes right after work; both of which consequentially can contribute to the winter blues.

 But on the bright side, this is also the best season to travel to some of the top beach destinations around the world!
 As the weather remains cool in the northern hemisphere, most tropical destinations are receiving less rain, clouds, and humidity while maintaining sunny, warm beautiful weather.
 If you’re suffering from winter sadness, maybe it’s time to take a break and plan a tropical beach getaway.